8 Driving Laws You Didn’t Know You Could Break in a Heatwave< Back to blog

 5 top tips to stay chilled while you’re on the road

 Planning a trip in the heatwave?
-We asked the experts at Scrap Car Comparison for their five top tips while you’re on the road this summer.
+We asked the experts at Scrap Car Comparison for their five top tips while you’re on the road in a heatwave.

 - Have your windows open for local driving and shorter journeys, and then switch to air con when using the motorway and for faster driving.
 The wind resistance created by open windows will use more petrol than running the air con.